 Basalt is a very small town located in the state of Colorado.
 With a population of 3,891 people and two constituent neighborhoods, Basalt is the 94th largest community in Colorado.

 Basalt home prices are not only among the most expensive in Colorado, but Basalt real estate also consistently ranks among the most expensive in America.

-Basalt is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Basalt is a town of professionals, managers, and service providers.
-There are especially a lot of people living in Basalt who work in sales jobs (12.05%), management occupations (12.05%), and business and financial occupations (9.78%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Basalt is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Basalt is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Basalt who work in sales jobs (12.66%), management occupations (11.51%), and art, media, and design (9.27%).

 Of important note, Basalt is also a town of artists.
 Basalt has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Basalt’s character.

 Also of interest is that Basalt has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.88% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Even though Basalt is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.